-Another way we stick to our mission is by creating surf accessories made from wood, specifically a hardy Wild Cherry wood.
-These trees are native to North America, which we felt was important, to make sure we are not contributing to unnecessary shipping costs and transporting.
-We are also respectfully discontinuing all our ties overseas and actively working with and seeking manufacturers in the United States to cut down on the hefty shipping pollutants and have more transparency in the origins and ethics of our brand as a whole.
+Another way we stick to our mission is by creating surf accessories made from a hardy Wild Cherry wood.
+These trees are native to North America, which we felt was important, to make sure we are not contributing to unnecessary shipping costs and transportation of lumber.
+We are also respectfully discontinuing most of our overseas manufacturing to cut down on the hefty shipping pollutants and to remain more transparent of the origins and ethics of our brand as a whole.

-We understand that surfers and water lovers, such as ourselves will seek products that intentionally avoid these harmful components used in mainstream industries.
-We actively avoid these common and easy 'fast fashion' choices, and will never stray.
+We understand that surfers and water lovers, such as ourselves will seek products that intentionally avoid these harmful components used in mainstream industries, and so we actively avoid these common and easy 'fast fashion' choices, and will never stray.